 For fisheries, desirable outcomes of a resilient system may include: sustainable fish stocks that support the long-term preservation of jobs, identities, and cultures in fishing societies, the increased resilience of other marine resources, and sustained ecological health. ref

-Ecological and anthropogenic stressors can undermine the resilience of healthy fisheries (e.g., pollution, overharvesting, loss of habitat, climate change).
+Ecological and anthropogenic stressors can undermine the resilience of healthy fisheries (e.g., pollution, overharvesting, loss of habitat, opens in a new windowclimate changeopens PDF file ).
 When resilience is undermined sufficiently, a phase shift may occur to an alternate state dominated by a different suite of organisms. ref This ‘alternate state’ may be either desirable (e.g., a system with the ability to withstand a disturbance and maintain essential functions) or undesirable (e.g., the system resists attempts to move toward improvement or sustainability).

 Resilience is a property that makes something difficult to change.
 Degraded states can be resilient to change.
 For example, researchers have explored how potentially beneficial short-term behavior can lead to detrimental long-term outcomes that are difficult to avoid or eliminate (e.g., the poverty trap ref).
 A heavily exploited fishery may be resilient to change.
 For example, in Southeast Asia, coral reefs, damaged by destructive fishing methods such as blast fishing and fishing nets, have converted rocky reef substrata into unconsolidated rubble beds that have little hope for natural recovery. ref Even where reefs are relatively intact, overfishing can cause shifts in ecological functioning, resulting in decreased coral cover and lower biodiversity. ref